ingo/ingo.github.io/_recipes/grilled_chicken_caesar_salad.md

 ---
-title: Grilled Chicken Caesar Salad
+author: Florence Fabricant
 category: Entrees
 description: A variation on a classic Caesar salad with grilled chicken that makes an excellent first-course or a full-on meal.
 The lettuce is slightly charred and crisp, and the insides become slightly tender, but you still get the satisfying crunch everyone loves about romaine.
-image: 17PAIR2-articleLarge.jpg
+image: grilled_chicken_caesar_salad.jpg
 image_attribution: Melina Hammer
 image_source: The New York Times
 size: 6 servings
+source: https://cooking.nytimes.com/ourcooks/florence-fabricant/my-recipes?action=click&module=byline&region=recipe%20page
 time: 40 minutes, plus 2 hours marinating
-author: Florence Fabricant
-source: https://cooking.nytimes.com/ourcooks/florence-fabricant/my-recipes?action=click&module=byline&region=recipe%20page
+title: Grilled Chicken Caesar Salad
 ---
 This recipe is a variation on a classic Caesar salad with grilled chicken.
 Depending on your appetite, it makes an excellent first-course or a full-on meal.
 Hitting the lettuce with a little fire is an unexpectedly brilliant trick; the green leaves char and crisp and the insides become slightly tender, but you still get the satisfying crunch everyone loves about romaine.

 ### Ingredients